friedkeenan/pak/docs/source/tutorials/protocol_matching/context.rst

 ----

 But how do we pass this information to our ``String`` type?
 This is where :class:`.Type.Context`\s come in.
 A :class:`.Type.Context` is basically just a wrapper for :class:`.Packet.Context`\s, giving only the additional information of what :class:`.Packet` the :class:`.Type` operation concerns, if any.
 A :class:`.Type.Context` can be acquired by calling the :class:`.Type.Context` constructor, optionally passing the relevant :class:`.Packet` instance and :class:`.Packet.Context`.
-The passed packet can be accessed through the :attr:`~.Type.Context.packet` attribute and the passed context can be accessed through the :attr:`~.Type.Context.packet_ctx` attribute, though you will likely not need to access it through that attribute as the attributes of the :class:`.Packet.Context` can be acquired through the constructed :class:`.Type.Context`, like so:
+The passed packet can be accessed through the :attr:`~.Type.Context.packet` attribute and the passed context can be accessed through the :attr:`~.Type.Context.packet_ctx` attribute, though you will likely not need to access it through that attribute as the attributes of the :class:`.Packet.Context` can be acquired directly through the constructed :class:`.Type.Context`, like so:

 .. testcode::